Programs : Brochure

 If in-person, Tuition and fees include 6-7 Tulane credits, international medical insurance, shared housing in apartments or homestays, one meal/day (breakfast), transportation from the São Paulo airport upon arrival, all costs associated with group activities and excursions.
 Tuition and fees do NOT include airfare to/from Brazil, passport/visa expenses, transportation to airport for departure, lunches and dinners, vaccinations, laundry, and other incidentals.

 Summer in Brazil has been designed to meet all requirements of the federal FLAS grant, which may cover much of the cost.
-For more information and to see if you qualify, visit the Grants & Funding page of the Stone Center website or speak with the FLAS coordinator at your university.
+Non-Tulane students are encouraged to speak with the FLAS coordinator at their home institution.
+Tulane students should contact the Stone Center staff about potential funding opportunities.

 If a student withdraws from the program at any point between acceptance and departure, the student forfeits their deposit plus any additional expenses that the Stone Center cannot recover from program providers.
 Prior to 15 days before the program start date, a student may submit a written withdrawal request to be considered for a refund of up to 75% of the program fee (deposit excluded).
 Refund requests received less than 15 days before the program start date will only be eligible for a maximum of 25% refund of the program fees (deposit excluded).
 Students withdrawing after the program start date will not be eligible for any refund.